wogscpar/SZZUnleashed/README.md

 # SZZ Unleashed

 SZZ Unleashed is an implementation of the SZZ algorithm introduced by Śliwerski, Zimmermann, and Zeller in ["When Do Changes Induce Fixes?"](https://www.st.cs.uni-saarland.de/papers/msr2005/), in *Proc. of the International Workshop on Mining Software Repositories*, May 17, 2005.
 The implementation uses "line number mappings" as proposed by Williams and Spacco in [SZZ Revisited: Verifying When Changes Induce Fixes](https://www.researchgate.net/publication/220854597_SZZ_revisited_verifying_when_changes_induce_fixes), in *Proc. of the Workshop on Defects in Large Software Systems*, July 20, 2008.

-## What is the usage of this algorithm?
+## What is the purpose of this algorithm?

-The SZZ algorithm is used to find bug introducing commits from a set of bug fixing commits.
-The bug introducing commits can be extracted either from a bug tracking system such as JIRA or simply by searching for commits that states that they are fixing something.
-The found bug introducing commits can then be used to build datasets for machine learning purposes such as when buggy commits wants to be found.
+The SZZ algorithm is used to find bug-introducing commits from a set of bug fixing commits.
+The bug-introducing commits can be extracted either from a bug tracking system such as JIRA or simply by searching for commits that states that they are fixing something.
+The identified bug-introducing commits can then be used to support empirical software engineering research, e.g., defect prediction or software quality.
+As an example, the developers used this implementation to collect training data for a machine learning-based approach to risk classification of individual commits, i.e., training a classifier to highlight commits that deserve particularily careful code review.
+The work is described in a MSc. thesis from Lund University (in press).

 ## Prerequisites: